Suzuki Violin and Viola Lessons in El Paso, Texas

 Cancellation & Make-up policy

-Due to the size of my studio, it is very difficult for me to offer any make-ups at this time.
-If you have to miss for any reason, I will do my best to provide a makeup that works with both my schedule and yours but it is not always guaranteed.
+Due to the size of my studio and my busy schedule, I cannot offer make-up lessons.
 Because of this, it is important to make an effort to come to all your lessons!
+Also if you are able to switch with another student, that is sometimes helpful.
 If the student is sick or out of town, I am willing to offer FaceTime or Zoom lessons.

 If I have to cancel due to unforeseen circumstances the lesson will be made up or a credit will be given towards the next month.
 Any make-ups that are given under those circumstances will take place when my schedule permits.